Registration for Spring 2016 courses is open.

 - TRAINING IN DIGITAL HISTORY: Starting with the Gilder Lehrman Collection, we use digital history archives in order to engage participants with the words, images, and ideas that have shaped American history, and then analyze them to foster new ways of thinking.

-Since the summer of 2012, Gilder Lehrman has enrolled 1,068 participants in 46 states and four continents in online graduate courses.
+Since the summer of 2012, Gilder Lehrman online graduate courses have enrolled 1,736 participants in 50 states and on six continents.
 Take a look at our offerings below to learn more about how you can boost your credentials and take your American history teaching to the next level.